If you want to know where to buy winning lottery tickets then this is for you.

-After all, they sell more tickets, and their businesses make more money as a result.
-Because players will actively seek out a lucky store.
-And the regulars are likely to spend more there too.
+After all, they sell more tickets, and their business makes more money as a result.
+Because players will actively seek out these stores where the most winning lottery tickets are sold.
+And these players are likely to spend bigger too.

 Which can make a big difference to a store owners income.

-[And they are not actually stating that you will be luckier…]
+[And they never actually claim that you will be luckier…]

-This news story from last Friday mentioned a couple of stores in Ohio, USA.
-One has sold $2.8m of prizes in the last 3 years.
-No huge winners, but they’re winnings are twice that of another store in the same area.
+This news story mentions a couple of stores in Ohio, USA.
+One has sold $2.8m of prizes over 3 years.
+No huge winners, but their winnings are twice that of another store in the same area.

 The first important thing to notice is that most of this stores business is from the sale of lottery tickets.
 That’s how important this is.
 We’re not talking about pocket change, we’re talking about the majority of these stores incomes!